ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 **Client and user**
 For a first test run, it is recommended to log on with a test user on a Windows system with Word and Classic Outlook for Windows installed, and Classic Outlook for Windows being configured with at least the test user's mailbox.
 If you use your own user, existing signatures will be overwritten in the worst case.

-For full Linux, macOS and New Outlook support, the <a href="/benefactorcircle"><span style="font-weight: bold; background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span></a> is required and the mailboxes need to be hosted in Exchange Online.
+For full Linux, macOS and New Outlook support, the <a href="/benefactorcircle"><span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span></a> is required and the mailboxes need to be hosted in Exchange Online.

 If you cannot test with Classic Outlook on Windows, or do not want your signature setup changed, you can use simulation mode, which is described in a later step.